Geronimo-Basso/Geronimo-Basso/README.md

 ### Hi there 👋

-My name is Gerónimo Basso, and I'm studying software engineering, currently looking for new projects to jump in or new ideas to develop💡.
+My name is Gerónimo Basso, and I'm studying software engineering, currently looking for new projects to jump in or new ideas to develop💡

 Most of the work you will see on my repos is for university or personal projects.